Instant Access to State, County and Municipal Records

 Indiana History and Accuracy of Criminal Records

 While the advent of technology has dramatically improved record management processes in the state of Indiana, the accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Most criminal records archives of the state go back into the pre-technological era before criminal and arrest data started to be centralized and compiled into an organized database.
-However, having eliminated the place of human error, current technological advancements have improved quality and accuracy of recordkeeping improved exponentially.
+However, having eliminated the place of human error, current technological advancements have improved the quality and accuracy of recordkeeping exponentially.